GameMaker

 GameMaker (originally Animo, Game Maker (until 2011) and GameMaker Studio) is a series of cross-platform game engines created by Mark Overmars in 1999 and developed by YoYo Games since 2007.

-The latest iteration of GameMaker was released in 2022.
+As of September 2026, the current long-term stable release is GameMaker LTS 2026.0, published on 21 May 2026.

-GameMaker accommodates the creation of cross-platform and multi-genre video games using a custom drag-and-drop visual programming language or a scripting language known as Game Maker Language (GML), which can be used to develop more advanced games.
+GameMaker accommodates the creation of cross-platform and multi-genre video games using a custom drag-and-drop visual programming language or a scripting language known as GameMaker Language (GML), which can be used to develop more advanced games.
 GameMaker was originally designed to allow novice programmers to be able to make computer games without much programming knowledge by use of these actions.
 Recent versions of software also focus on appealing to advanced developers.

 Overview

 GameMaker is primarily intended for making games with 2D graphics, allowing out-of-box use of raster graphics, vector graphics (via SWF), and 2D skeletal animations (via Esoteric Software's Spine) along with a large standard library for drawing graphics and 2D primitives.
-While the software allows for limited use of 3D graphics, this is in form of vertex buffer and matrix functions, and as such not intended for novice users.
+While the software allows for limited use of 3D graphics, this is in the form of vertex buffer and matrix functions, and as such not intended for novice users.

-The engine uses Direct3D on Windows, UWP, and Xbox One; OpenGL on macOS and Linux; OpenGL ES on Android and iOS, WebGL or 2d canvas on HTML5, and proprietary APIs on consoles.
+The engine uses Direct3D on Windows and Xbox; OpenGL on macOS and Linux; OpenGL ES on Android and iOS; WebGL or 2D canvas on HTML5; and proprietary APIs on consoles.

 The engine's primary element is an IDE with built-in editors for raster graphics, level design, scripting, paths, and shaders (GLSL or HLSL).
 Additional functionality can be implemented in software's scripting language or platform-specific native extensions.
 In GameMaker Studio 2, users can choose whether to export the game as an NSIS installer, or a .zip file containing the game, the data.win file, and any files added under the "Included Files" tab in the editor.